Disclaimer: Don't own anything, except the idea, as usual.

 "Happy New Year, Michael," Dom said, surprising everyone by shaking hands with Michael.

-Later in the evening, the couples paired off to dance—except, the pairings were not what Caitlin had expected, or wanted, when she found herself dancing with Michael, while String was dancing with Megan.
+Later in the evening, the couples paired off to dance—except, the pairings were not what Caitlin had expected—or wanted—when she found herself dancing with Michael, while String was dancing with Megan.
+It reminded Cait of that time when she was dancing with Villers, and String was dancing with Carter Anderson III's executive assistant, Rosalind.
+Just don't go shootin' String any dirty looks, like you did that night, Caity girl.
 Dom and Marella were also dancing together, but Michael knew Caitlin's mind was on one person in particular.

 "Cait?"
 Michael said, concerned.
 "You okay?"

 Aha.
-And, I know why you're distracted, Michael said to himself.
-Aloud, he said, "So...you make any resolutions for the New Year?"
-As if I need to ask, Michael said to himself.
+And, I know why you're distracted.
+Aloud, he said, "So, did you make any resolutions for the New Year?"
+As if I need to ask.
 I should have asked, 'How many resolutions about Hawke do you have this year?', or something to that effect.
-I know Marella's got a resolution to try and get you and Hawke together, Michael said to himself, remembering how Marella had mentioned it after Michael was rescued from East Germany, and the discussion that had ensued.
+I know Marella's got a resolution to try to get you and Hawke together.
+Michael remembered how Marella had mentioned it after Michael was rescued from East Germany, and the discussion that had ensued.

 "Caitlin," Michael said, shaking his head at her, "from what I've seen, weight has never been a problem for you.
 So I don't think that's a resolution you really need to worry about."
 He was not surprised when Cait blushed a tiny bit, then they realized the song was ending.
 They separated, and Michael said, "Thank you for the dance, Cait.
 Now, if you'll excuse me, I think I'm going to track down my wife."